-NOTE 7.
+NOTE 8.
 SHAREHOLDER'S EQUITY

 Preference Shares - The Company is authorized to issue 5,000,000 preference shares with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-As of June 30, 2021 and December 31, 2020, there were no shares of preferred shares issued or outstanding.
+As of September 30, 2021 and December 31, 2020, there were no shares of preferred shares issued or outstanding.

 Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares, with a par value of \$0.0001 per share.
 Holders of Class A ordinary shares are entitled to one vote for each share.
-As of June 30, 2021 and December 31, 2020, there was 1,850,270 and no shares, respectively, of Class A ordinary issued and outstanding, excluding 19,463,730 and no shares, respectively, of Class A ordinary shares subject to possible redemption.
+At September 30, 2021, there were 20,700,000 Class A ordinary shares issued and outstanding, including Class A ordinary shares subject to possible redemption which are presented as temporary equity.